A Guide to Marketing Project Management

 - Utilize data to monitor your project progress.
 Every marketing project must have quantifiable KPIs.
 You must collect data and analyze it to evaluate the progress of the plan.

 - Perform regular check-ins.
 Monitor your project progress with regular check-ins.
 This will provide opportunities to identify challenges and act right away on how to solve them.

 Finally, your project is complete.
 What happens next?
 In this stage, you will analyze and evaluate the project outcome to determine any improvements for future projects.

 How to put project audit into action.

 - Evaluate your performance by comparing KPIs.
-If you quickly achieved your desired goals, congrats!
+If you quickly achieve your desired goals, congrats!
 However, if you failed to meet the KPIs, it’s time to ask your team why.

 - Collect feedback for future improvement.
 Ask your team what they think of the outcome?
-What areas should be tackled further for improvement?
+What areas should be tackled further to improve?

 - Develop an action plan.
 Create a follow-up to improve for the next project.
 If there are no follow-ups or next steps, you’ve got a successful project plan template that you can use for future projects.

 Marketing projects come in different forms—publishing blog posts, social media campaigns, launching a webinar, etc. You must handle them all effectively to yield your goal results.